-When Alistair Maclean won a short-story competition run by the Glasgow Herald’s Weekend page in 1954, Iris I.J.M.
-Gibson, of Wellmeadow House, Paisley, was the runner-up with 'Now Such Light', earning herself the (then) grand sum of £50.
+When Alistair Maclean won a short-story competition, run by the Glasgow Herald’s Weekend page in 1954, Iris I. J. M. Gibson of Wellmeadow House, Paisley, was named runner-up for her story 'Now Such Light', earning the (then) considerable sum of £50.

 Medical Journals

-Iris Gibson suggests that Dorothy Wordsworth must have suffered from migraine 'due to considerable physical and mental activity, to the stress of William's problems and struggles with composition, and her undue anxiety about him.
-At this time Samuel Taylor Coleridge played a large part in their lives.
-He was a poet of genius, a man of great vitality and charm, evasive, an opium addict, and had an unhappy marriage.
-I am in no doubt that Dorothy found him sexually attractive and that this and Coleridge's own problems contributed to the migraine.
+Gibson also highlights the influence of Samuel Taylor Coleridge (1772-1834) who played a significant part in both their lives.
+He was a poet of genius, a man of great vitality and charm, evasive, an opium addict, and in an unhappy marriage.
+'I am in no doubt,' writes Gibson, 'that Dorothy found him sexually attractive and that this and Coleridge's own problems contributed to the migraine.
 It is not so much when Coleridge is actually present that she gets migraine, but farewells precipitate attacks.'

 'It is difficult to make clear the degree of Wordsworthian physical and mental overactivity,' Iris Gibson continues, 'They walked incessantly.
 They talked incessantly.
 They wrote letters and read incessantly.'

-The phrase 'a Drench of sleep' is a vivid, somewhat archaic expression meaning a heavy, saturating, or profound bout of sleep — like being thoroughly 'drenched' or soaked in it.
+The striking phrase 'a Drench of sleep' is a vivid, somewhat archaic expression meaning a heavy, saturating, or profound bout of sleep — like being thoroughly 'drenched' or soaked in it.
 It originates from Dorothy Wordsworth's journals (the above entry is from January 10, 1803), where she describes staying in bed for an extended, restorative sleep, likely to recover from fatigue or headache.
 In modern contexts, especially among those familiar with migraine, this phrase is sometimes referenced to describe the intense, overwhelming need for deep sleep that can accompany or follow a migraine attack.

 No comments: